IronPixel241/ChatterBox/README.md

 # ChatterBox

-ChatPlatform is a straightforward web application that allows users to upload, delete, and read chats shared by others.
+ChatterBox is a straightforward web application that allows users to upload, delete, and read chats shared by others.
 It provides a basic platform for communication and interaction between users through text messages.

 ## Features